 Transitional Support Worker – Youth Housing Program

 Are you passionate about working with youth (ages 14-17) and helping them discover their pathway towards adulthood?
-The Overnight Transitional Support Worker focuses on building relationships with youth through a non-judgmental, harm reduction, trauma informed and solution focused approach.
-You will play a key role in building a safe and supportive environment for the youth throughout the night that promotes collaboration and innovation while ensuring the needs of youth are met.
+Transitional Support Worker focuses on building relationships with youth through a non-judgmental, harm reduction, trauma informed and solution focused approach.
+You will play a key role in building a safe and supportive environment for the youth that promotes collaboration and innovation while ensuring the needs of youth are met.

 Youth Housing Programs (YHP) offers safe, supportive transitional housing for youth experiencing complex barriers such as substance use/misuse/addictions, legal, poverty, traumatic histories, mental health, poverty and homelessness, LGBTQ2S+, and newcomers to Canada and/or refugees, and PSECA concerns.
 As the Transitional Support Worker (TSW), your primary responsibilities include building relationships with the youth and teaching them valuable life skills that support youths’ successful transition to adulthood.
 The TSW will complete all house related tasks (meal, preparation, cleaning, upkeep) ensuring a safe, clean and supportive home environment for the youth.

 - Empower youth through rapport building, role modeling, skill building.